flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 How to Define Your Integration
 ------------------------------

-Great Expectations accepts datasets that can only be "strings" -- file names, table names, etc.
+Great Expectations supports native execution of expectations against various :ref:`Datasources <how_to_guides__configuring_datasources>`, such as Pandas dataframes, Spark dataframes, and SQL databases via SQLAlchemy.

-In Flyte, there are two task types that should suit Great Expectations' "string" hard-and-fast rule apart from the usual "string".
+We're supporting two Flyte types that should suit Great Expectations' ``Datasources``:

 - :py:class:`flytekit.types.file.FlyteFile`: FlyteFile supports remote (and, of course, local) datasets.
 If a remote URI is given, the plugin downloads data to a user-given file which Great Expectations later validates.
 - :py:class:`flytekit.types.schema.FlyteSchema`: FlyteSchema supports tabular data, which the plugin will convert into a parquet file and validate the data using Great Expectations.

-In a nutshell, Great Expectations comes in *three modes* in Flyte:

-- **Simple String**
+The datasources can be well-integrated with the plugin using the following two modes:

 - **Flyte Task**: A Flyte task defines the task prototype that one could use within a task or a workflow to validate data using
   Great Expectations.
 - **Flyte Type**: A Flyte type helps attach the ``GreatExpectationsType`` to any dataset.

-You'll see all three implementations in the Python code files.
+You can see some nice examples in the Python code files.

 Plugin Parameters
 -----------------